 - It might be a little costly.

 I would like to mix things up a little.
-And now, heading to more expensive options, we have the Aquarian TCFX14 Coated Focus-x snare drum head.
+And now, heading to more expensive options, we have the Aquarian TCFX14 Coated Focus-x snare head of a drum.

-It features a single ply, and it very impressive.
+It features a single ply, and the single-ply very impressive.
 Aquarian is one of the fastest-growing brands in the world.
-They have been making the highest quality drum accessories, and it is easy to see why this drum head is very good.
+They have been making the highest quality single-ply drum head accessories, and it is easy to see why this single-ply drum head is very good.